-- Immunization records are reviewed upon admission and annually thereafter. - A current list of exempted children is maintained at all times. - Children who are not immunized may not be accepted for care during an outbreak of a vaccine-preventable disease.
-This is for the protection of the unimmunized child and to reduce the spread of the disease.
+- Immunization records are reviewed upon admission and annually thereafter. - A current list of exempted children is maintained at all times. - Children who are not immunized may not be accepted for care during an outbreak of a vaccine preventable disease.
+This is for the protection of unimmunized children and to reduce the spread of disease.
 This determination will be made by Public Health's Communicable Disease and Epidemiology division.